jchristgit/nerodia/README.md

 Install it using `pip3 install tox`, and then simply run `tox` from the root directory of the project.
 The environment variable `NERODIA_DB_PATH` will be changed to `test/test.db` to ensure that the tests do not mess up the actual database used in the bot.
-`NERODIA_DB_PATH` will be set to
+You can change this by editing `tox.ini`.

+### Disclaimer
+Nerodia isn't endorsed by Discord, Reddit or Twitch and does not reflect the views or opinions of Discord, Reddit or Twitch.

+Nerodia stores the Discord ID of users who connected their Discord account with their reddit account through the `connectreddit` in a SQLite database which is not directly accessible from external sources.
+Users consent to this through using the command, as it provides a disclaimer informing about this.